Supreme Court Jury Safety Plan

 - JURY ROOMS

-- 3.4 If the Presiding Judge considers it necessary to provide an alternative jury deliberating room, in Darwin that will be accommodated in either the boardroom on Level 3, the Federal Circuit Court mediation suite, Court 11, the Jury Muster Room all the vacant office space on Level 3 formerly occupied by the Odyssey Team.
+2.1 If the Presiding Judge considers it necessary to provide an alternative jury deliberating room, in Darwin that will be accommodated in either the boardroom on Level 3, the Federal Circuit Court mediation suite (if available), Court 11 or the Jury Muster Room.
 In Alice Springs that will be accommodated in Court 2.

 - Hand sanitiser will be available in all jury deliberation rooms.

-- All jugs and glasses have been removed from the jury deliberation rooms and replaced by bottled water.
+- All jugs and glasses have been removed from the jury deliberation rooms and replaced by disposable cups and bottled water.

 - Jury deliberation rooms including bathrooms will be cleaned twice a day – once during the luncheon break when all jurors will be asked to leave for that purpose and again at the end of the day.